AliFathi/todolist/README.md

 Fullstack Developer Practical Exam for AbrNOC

 ### How to Run?
-1- install dependencies: `npm i`
+1- Install dependencies: `npm i`.

-2- build typescript files: `npm run build`
+2- Build typescript files: `npm run build`.

+I was working on Windows, so `prebuild` script is using PowesShell. to build on Linux open `package.json` file and replce `@powershell rm -r -force ./dist` with `rm -rf ./dist`.

-3- start the app: `npm run start`
+3- Start the app: `npm run start`.

-by default, app will start listening on port 3000. you can set port in evnironment by PORT key.
+By default, app will start listening on port 3000. you can set port in evnironment by PORT key.

-4- make fun :)
+4- Make fun :)